 By service type Another workload separation approach is applied to this architecture within the ArcGIS Server components – workload separation by service type.
 Separate GIS Server sites support Utility Network workloads and hosted service or mapping workloads.

 Reliability ensures your system provides the level of service required by the business, as well as your customers and stakeholders.
-As a business or mission-critical enterprise system, Network Information Management Systems always require backups of the data, and often require backups of system components.
+As a business or mission-critical enterprise system, a network information management system always requires backups of the data, and often require backups of system components.
 They may also require a high availability configuration to achieve higher levels of uptime.

 High availability is a design approach that aims to build the system to meet a prearranged level of operational performance over a specific period.
 A highly available system needs redundancy, system monitoring, and automation commensurate with the target service level agreement (SLA).
 Redundancy might include disparate components such as network connectivity, power reliability, data center cooling, and access to staff with the skills to maintain the system.
 Automation might be designed to take action based on monitoring to avoid outages.
 For more information, see configuring highly available ArcGIS Enterprise components.